ZoneMinder/zmeventnotification/docs/guides/principles.rst

 .. sidebar:: Gotcha

     If you ever wonder why detection did not work when the ES invoked it, but worked just fine when you ran the detection manually, this may be why: during detection the snapshot was different from the final value.

 * The detection scripts DO NOT analyze all frames recorded so far.
 That would take too long (well, not if you have a powerful GPU).
 It only analyzes two frames at most, depending on your ``frame_id`` value in ``objectconfig.ini``.
 Those two frames are ``snapshot`` and ``alarm``, assuming you set ``frame_id=bestmatch``
 * ``snapshot`` is the frame that has the highest score.
 It is very possible this frame changes *after* the detection is done, because it is entirely possible that another frame with a higher score is recorded by ZM as the event proceeds.
+* There are various steps to detection:
+  1. Match all the rules in ``objectconfig.ini`` (example type(s) of detection for that monitor, etc.)
+  2. Do the actual detection
+  3. Make sure the detections meet the rules in ``objectconfig.ini`` (example, it intersects  the polygon boundaries, category of detections, etc.)
+  1. Of these step 2. can either be done locally or remotely, depending on how you set up ``ml_gateway``.
+Everything else is done locally.
+See  :ref:`this FAQ entry <local_remote_ml>` for more details.